MicrosoftDocs/visualstudio-docs/docs/extensibility/how-to-migrate-extensibility-projects-to-visual-studio-2017.md

 ![start external program](media/start-external-program.png)

 >**Note:** The Debug Start Action is typically stored in the .csproj.user file.
 This file is usually included in the .gitignore file and, hence, is not normally saved with other project files when committed to source control.
 As such, if you have pulled your solution fresh from source control it is likely the project will have no values set for Start Action.
 New VSIX projects created with Visual Studio 2017 will have a .csproj.user file created with defaults pointing to the current Visual Studio install directory.
-But if you are migrating a VSIX v2 extension, it is likely that the .csproj.user file will contain references to the previous Visual Studio version’s install directory.
+However if you are migrating a VSIX v2 extension, it is likely that the .csproj.user file will contain references to the previous Visual Studio version’s install directory.
 Setting the value for **Debug** > **Start action** will allow the correct Visual Studio experimental instance to launch when you try to debug your extension.

 ## Check that the extension builds correctly (as a VSIX v3)

 * Build the VSIX project.
 * Unzip the generated VSIX.
-  * By default, lives inside bin/Debug or bin/Release as [YourCustomExtension].vsix.
+  * By default, the VSIX file lives inside bin/Debug or bin/Release as [YourCustomExtension].vsix.
-  * Rename .vsix to .zip if it helps.
+  * Rename .vsix to .zip to easily view the contents.
 * Check for the existence of three files:
   * extension.vsixmanifest
   * manifest.json